 Jagtar Singh Johal

-Jagtar Singh Johal, “Jaggi”, is a British citizen who has been detained without charge in India since he was arrested in November 2017.
+Jagtar Singh Johal, “Jaggi”, is a British citizen who has been detained in India since he was arrested in November 2017.
 Following his arrest Jagtar was held incommunicado and asserts he was subjected to torture.

 Jagtar is a 31-year-old British citizen from Dumbarton, Scotland, who travelled to India to marry his fiancée in October 2017.

 On 4 November 2017, while out shopping, Jagtar was seized by plain-clothes officers, hooded and abducted.
 Following a brief court hearing he was held incommunicado by Indian police for nine days in an undisclosed location.
-He remains detained without charge.
+He remains detained without conviction.

 Jagtar states that between 5 to 9 November 2017, Indian Police tortured him by applying electric shock to his ears, nipples and genitals, forcing his limbs into opposite directions and forced sleep deprivation.
 In a secret hearing on 10 November 2017, witnesses reported that Jagtar had difficulty standing or walking and had to be assisted by police officers in and out of the courtroom.